Ty France Player Props: Mariners vs. Astros

-Ty France -- .094 average over his past 10 games -- will be in action for the Seattle Mariners against the Houston Astros, with Cristian Javier on the hill, on May 5 at 10:10 PM ET.
+Ty France -- with a slugging percentage of .094 in his past 10 games, including zero homers) -- will be in action for the Seattle Mariners versus the Houston Astros, with J.P.
+France on the hill, on May 6 at 9:40 PM ET.

 Ty France Game Info & Props vs. the Astros